Gestational Carrier Arrangements

 Other considerations in any gestational carrier agreement include:

-The timing of and number of embryo transfer attempts that are contemplated
+- The timing of and number of embryo transfer attempts that are contemplated

-Health insurance for the gestational carrier and review for surrogacy exclusions
+- Health insurance for the gestational carrier and review for surrogacy exclusions

-Terms ensuring that the Intended Parents are responsible for the gestational carrier’s medical expenses (like medical procedures and other healthcare needs)
+- Terms ensuring that the Intended Parents are responsible for the gestational carrier’s medical expenses (like medical procedures and other healthcare needs)

-Confidentiality and information sharing
+- Confidentiality and information sharing

-Out of court dispute resolution
+- Out of court dispute resolution